Data Centers in Baltimore

 Natural Disaster Risk

 Baltimore has a High natural disaster risk profile, with a FEMA National Risk Index score of 93.67, as of September 2025.
-The primary environmental threats that facility operators must mitigate are driven by coastal and atmospheric events.
+While the overall score is high, it reflects a concentration of specific, manageable threats rather than a broad vulnerability.